 To the south, nestled on the banks of Oak Creek, sits Tlaquepaque Arts and Crafts Village, a collection of Spanish-style buildings reminiscent of a Mexican hamlet.
 Cobblestone walkways, splashing fountains and giant, graceful Arizona sycamores that seem to grow from the buildings themselves make this an unforgettable destination.
 Soak up the sights but don’t forget about the myriad galleries and shops tucked beneath arched doorways.

-The Arizona 179 corridor, often called Gallery Row, is lined with restaurants and world-class galleries, clustered in small plazas, such as Hozho Center and Hillside Sedona.
+The Arizona 179 corridor, often called the Gallery District, is lined with restaurants and world-class galleries, clustered in small plazas, such as Hozho Center and Hillside Sedona.
 This stretch includes such notable landmarks as the Chapel of the Holy Cross and Cathedral Rock.
 Arizona Highway 179 has been declared a Red Rock Scenic Byway, and dishes up dramatic and far-reaching views.